traderjoe-xyz/joe-dex-lens/README.md

 This contract is not supposed to provide price oracle for any financial operations - should be seen only as helper contract for statistical/analytical purposes.

-This contract provides 2 functions for reading token price:
+This contract provides four functions for reading token price:
 - `getTokenPriceUSD`
+- `getTokensPricesUSD`
 - `getTokenPriceAVAX`
+- `getTokensPricesAVAX`

-To add markets, functions:
+To add markets, use the following four functions:
+- `addUSDDataFeed`
+- `addUSDDataFeeds`
+- `addNativeDataFeed`
+- `addNativeDataFeeds`

+To set the weight of a data feed, use the following four functions:
+- `setUSDDataFeedWeight`
+- `setUSDDataFeedsWeights`
-- `addUSDMarkets`
+- `setNativeDataFeedWeight`
-- `addAVAXMarkets`
+- `setNativeDataFeedsWeights`

-should be used.

-Weighted price based on reserves will be calculated.

-If no markets for a given token was added, AVAX-token and USDC-token from Joe V1 will be used to return the token's price.
+If no markets for a given token was added, Token-Native and Token-USDC from Joe V1 will be used to return the token's price.
+The weight will be calculated using the liquidity of the different pairs.

 ## Install foundry